Echo PB-755ST vs Stihl BR 600 - The Differences

 Feel, Fuel & Noise

-Given that the Echo PB-755ST and the Stihl BR 600 come from distinct manufacturers, their construction and technological features may differ.
+Because the Echo PB-755ST and the Stihl BR 600 are produced by separate manufacturers, there might be differences in their overall design and technological implementation.

 - Engineered as backpack blowers, these two products feature sizeable engines and large fuel tanks, ensuring comfortable carrying during operation.
-You'll find the throttle positioned on the tube of both products, ensuring that your left hand remains unoccupied for other activities.
+Both products have their throttle located on the tube of the blower, which allows you to keep your left hand free.

 - Although the difference in noise rating between the Stihl BR 600, registering at 75 dB, and the Echo PB-755ST, at 74 dB, appears minor, it can impact both the operator's experience and nearby neighbors.